tjmahr/dissertation/docs/11-aim1-introduction.md

 early word recognition demonstrates some hallmarks of adult behavior:
-Continuous processing of words, integration of information from different levels of representation, and the influence of similar, unspoken words on recognition of a word.
+Continuous processing of words, integration of information from different levels of representation, and the influence of similar, unspoken words on the recognition of a word.
 Nevertheless, we only have a fragmented view of how familiar word recognition develops within children.

 One open question is how lexical competition develops in young listeners.
-For example, how and when do phonological or semantically similar words exert their influence on word recognition? @Chow2017 provide a promising first step, in which two-year-olds looked to the phonological and semantic relatives of a named word.
+For example, how and when do phonologically or semantically similar words exert their influence on word recognition? @Chow2017 provide a promising first step, in which two-year-olds looked to the phonological and semantic relatives of a named word.
 (Yet I am skeptical